 On June 1, 2012, the US/European Union (EU) organic arrangement went into effect, meaning that organic food and agricultural products certified in the United States or EU could be labeled and sold as organic in either market, streamlining trade between the world's two largest organic markets.
 Still, all products traded under the partnership must be shipped with an organic import certificate.

-In 2017, the EU market for organic products increased by 15 percent reaching \$39.7 billion.
+In 2018, the EU market for organic products increased by 18 percent reaching \$45.4 billion.
 Germany and France are the largest organic markets in the EU, considerably larger than the third-largest market, the United Kingdom; together Germany and France represent over half of the EU-28 organic market.
-The growing demand for organics in the EU, combined with the arrangement creates trade opportunities for U.S. exporters.
+The growing demand for organics in the EU, combined with the US/EU organic arrangement creates trade opportunities for U.S. exporters.
 The EU offers market potential for U.S. organic sweet potatoes, fresh produce, dried fruit and nuts, specialty grains, and processed products.
 U.S. exporters will compete primarily on quality and price, but there are also good opportunities for innovative and premium products.